 An LMFT applicant must pass one of the following exams to qualify for licensure:

 - The marital and family therapy examination of the Association of Marital and Family Therapy Regulatory Boards (AMFTRB); or

 - The State of California Board of Behavioral Sciences’ Marriage and Family Therapist Written Clinical Examination.

 Requesting an Exam

-- You are eligible to request to take the competency exam once you have been notified by the Board that your application has been approved (once your application and materials have been reviewed submitted and reviewed for eligibility).
+- You are eligible to request to take the competency exam once you have been notified by the Board that your application has been approved.

-- Submit your request to the Board, and you will receive the necessary forms and instructions.
+- Submit your request to the Board for review, and you will receive the necessary forms and instructions.

 - Exam fees are not paid to the Board; they are paid directly to the exam service provider.

 - In order to qualify for an upcoming exam, applicants must provide all necessary information and forms to the Board for review.

 Competency exams passed within 10 years prior to your Oregon licensure application may be transferred.
 You will need to request that the applicable exam service send an official exam verification directly to the Board's office.